snehashisp/IOT_Platform/README.txt

 Sensor Platform
 Automated AC Service

+prerequisite:
-0. cd to the folder Sensor_Platform. run all commands from here
+cd to the folder Sensor_Platform. run all commands from here python version used is python3

 1. To start up all services in platform run ./Startup.sh -cluser